EtienneCmb/visbrain/docs/sleep.rst

 Description
 -----------

-:class:`Sleep` is a flexible graphical user interface for visualization, analysis and scoring of polysomnographic sleep data.
+:class:`Sleep` is a flexible graphical user interface for visualization, analysis and scoring of polysomnographic sleep data and is developed in collaboration with `Raphael Vallat <https://raphaelvallat.github.io/>`_ and `Christian O Reilly <http://bluebrain.epfl.ch/page-143249-en.html>`_..

 .. figure::  picture/picsleep/sleep_main.png
    :align:   center